mironov/react-redux-loading-bar/README.md

 <LoadingBar color="blue" height="5px" />
 ```

-You can dispatch `SHOW`/`HIDE` actions wherever you want by importing the corresponding methods:
+You can dispatch `SHOW`/`HIDE` actions wherever you want by importing the corresponding functions:

 ```es6
 import { showLoading, hideLoading } from 'react-redux-loading-bar'